mechash/Opti-MC-MServer/Server-End-Installation.md

      cd /opt/Java\ 8\ ARM64/
   ```
-- Extract the content of file jdk-8u321-linux-aarch64.tar.gz
+- Extract the content of the file jdk-8u321-linux-aarch64.tar.gz

   ```md
      sudo tar -zxvf jdk-8u321-linux-aarch64.tar.gz
   ```
-- setup the Java environment so that your system recognizes how to access the java binary
+- Setup the Java environment so that your system recognizes how to access the java binary

   ```md
      sudo update-alternatives --install /usr/bin/java java /opt/opt/Java\ 8\ ARM64/jdk-16.0.2/bin/java 1
   ```

-- Finally, check your version to make sure you are using the right one
+- Finally, check your version to make sure you are using the right one.

   ```md
      java -version
   ```

-  You should get someting like this
+  You should get something like this.

   ```md
      java version "1.8.0_321"